-To assure that basinwide plans are accurately written and effectively implemented, it is important for local citizens and other stakeholders to participate in the planning process.
+To assure that basinwide plans are accurately written and effectively implemented, it is important for citizens and other local stakeholders to participate in the planning process.
 DWQ offers three opportunities for the public to participate in the process:

-- Public Workshops: Held prior to writing the basinwide plans.
+- Public workshops: Held prior to writing the basinwide plans.
 DWQ staff present information about basinwide planning and the water quality of the basin.
-Participants then break into smaller groups where they can ask questions, share their concerns, and discuss potential solutions to water quality issues in the basin. - Public Meetings: Held after the draft basinwide plan has been approved by the Water Quality Committee of the Environmental Management Commission.
+Participants then break into smaller groups where they can ask questions, share their concerns, and discuss potential solutions to water quality issues in the basin. - Public meetings: Held after the draft basinwide plan has been approved by the Water Quality Committee of the Environmental Management Commission.
 DWQ staff present more detailed information about the draft basinwide plan and its major recommendations.
-Then, the public is invited to comment and ask questions. - Public Comment Period: Held after the draft plan has been approved by the Water Quality Committee of the Environmental Management Commission.
+Then, the public is invited to comment and ask questions. - Public comment period: Held after the draft plan has been approved by the Water Quality Committee of the Environmental Management Commission.
 The comment period is at least thirty days in length from the date of the first public meeting.

-Citizens seeking involvement in efforts to restore and protect water quality can call the DWQ Planning Branch at (919) 733-5083 and ask to speak to the basin planner for your river basin.
+Citizens seeking involvement in efforts to restore and protect water quality can call the DWQ Planning Branch at (919) 733-5083 and ask to speak to the planner for the river basin of interest.